konglingteng97/alpha/README.md

 ## Primary generator

+- Default radioactive source is Am-241, at rest.

-- Default kinematic is an ion (Am-241), at rest, at coordinate origin.
+- The radioactive source is dispersed over a 2 cm radius circle at coordinate origin.

 ## Histograms